 CONSERVATION PICTURE FRAMING

-The damaging effect of air pollution, paper degradation, sunlight, artificial lights and the acid by-products of the art’s own aging, can cause serious deterioration to art, prints, photographs and documents.
-Whether your artwork or objects are sentimental family heirlooms, or have investment value, Art Impressions will use materials and techniques that will actively protect and extend the life and beauty of your possession.
+The damaging effect of air pollution, paper degradation, sunlight, artificial lights, and the acid by-products of the art’s own aging can cause severe deterioration to art, prints, photographs, and documents.
+Whether your artwork or objects are sentimental family heirlooms or have investment value, Art Impressions will use materials and techniques to protect and extend your possession’s life and beauty.

-Conservation picture framing involves experts applying specialized knowledge, materials and techniques to insure that if the artwork is removed from the frame in the future, it will not show any evidence that it was framed, thereby preserving it’s long term value.
-The three most important elements of conservation framing are the mat board, the backing material and the glass.
+Conservation picture framing involves experts applying specialized knowledge, materials, and techniques to ensure that if the artwork is removed from the frame in the future, it will not show any evidence that it was framed, thereby preserving its long-term value.
+The three most important elements of conservation framing are the mat board, the backing material, and the glass.

 Mat Boards